QUESTION: Should I kill an important good-guy secondary character?

 It depends on what genre you are writing.

 In romance a writer shouldn't kill off a favorite secondary character unless it's absolutely necessary.
-Romance is essentially the fantasy of happily ever after, and death of a beloved character jars the reader's expectations.
+Romance is essentially the fantasy of happily ever after, and the death of a beloved character jars the reader's expectations.

 Science fiction, fantasy, and mystery have a harder edge, and readers are more willing to accept a character's death.
 In fact, if no one dies, many sf and fantasy readers consider that a flaw in believability.